Assessing our Environmental Impact

 In the next years we have planned to extend the certification to 10 more stores in the USA and to corporate sites.

 At Gucci we pay particular attention to emissions.
-Co2 emissions are obviously of concern and we monitor these diligently so that we can set real targets for reduction.
+We monitor our CO2 emissions so that we can set real targets for reduction.
 But we’re also concerned with the ultrafine particulates that cause local air pollution and impact our health.

 We are steadily increasing the number of hybrid vehicles in our fleet – up from 19 in 2015 to 52 in 2017, and don’t worry, we will carry on switching!